 CloudBees provides server and agent Helm charts with CloudBees CD/RO default values for both demo and production installations.

-CloudBees strongly recommends that you create copies of your Helm charts and place them under version control as a project-specific myvalues.yaml.
+CloudBees strongly recommends that you create copies of your Helm charts and place them under version control as a project-specific myvalues.yaml .
 This makes tracking updates and changes between releases much easier.

 Demo installations

-For demo installations, refer to the GitHub cloudbees-example public repository:
+For demo installations, refer to the GitHub cloudbees-example

 Production installations

-A default values file (values.yaml) is released for each CloudBees CD/RO version that contains all default values for the CloudBees CD/RO server installation as part of the cloudbees-flow Helm chart.
-However, for production environments, there are many project-specific values that must be set in the cloudbees-flow Helm chart according to your project’s implementation.
+) is released for each CloudBees CD/RO version that contains all default values for the CloudBees CD/RO server installation as part of the cloudbees-flow

-Your project-specific values, which are only a subset of the default values, are normally set in a seperate myvalues.yaml.
+.
 This has the major advantage of reducing the amount of overall configuration you must track and maintain.

-CloudBees provides two ways to get started with your myvalues.yaml:
+CloudBees provides two ways to get started with your myvalues.yaml

+You can integrate CloudBees CD/RO with various Kubernetes platform-specific providers.
+Some platform-specific integrations, such as OpenShift, have requirements and prerequisites that must be met to correctly install, operate, and upgrade CloudBees CD/RO.
 Some requirements must be made in CloudBees CD/RO server and agent values files, while others are made within the platform configuration prior to installing CloudBees CD/RO.
 For more information on platform-specific integrations, refer to Kubernetes platform-specific configurations.
+Additionally, CloudBees CD/RO documentation includes numerous how-tos for Kubernetes project-specific configurations.
+For help with CloudBees CD/RO on Kubernetes project-specific configurations, refer to Kubernetes configuration options. |

 Use the default values file to create your project-specific values file